blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/info.md

 the port now services the first ship of Inglewood's royal navy.

-Many of the residents fled after the occupation, but many more moved underground into the tunnels built by uprooted dwarves and kobolds.
+Many of the residents fled after the occupation, but many more moved underground into the tunnels built by deep folk.
 While the Duke of Inglewood knows of the underground, he's nonetheless unprepared to launch an invasion of the tunnels, instead opting to lay siege to the vast tunnel network .
 It is a well-known secret that The Jackal did not die in the invasion, and is